madpiano/2019-432/homework/README.md

 - Instructions for [Homework 1 are now available](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework1).
 - Deadline: 2019-02-01 at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/).
 - The [Answer Sketch for Homework 1 is now available](https://github.com/THOMASELOVE/2019-432/tree/master/homework/homework1/sketch_hw01), and [here is the R Markdown file](https://github.com/THOMASELOVE/2019-432/blob/master/homework/homework1/sketch_hw01/README.Rmd) we used to build the Sketch.
 - Grades for Homework 1 are posted to [the Homework Roster](http://bit.ly/432-2019-homework-results) at http://bit.ly/432-2019-homework-results.
+You'll need your homework code, which Dr. Love emailed you on 2019-02-07.
 - The [Rubric for Homework 1](https://github.com/THOMASELOVE/2019-432/blob/master/homework/homework1/hw1rubric.md) is now available.